neoforged/Documentation/docs/resources/client/models/modelloaders.md

 ---
-description: This article gives an overview of the custom model loader system, the built-in model loaders, and how to add your own model loaders.
+description: How to use the custom model loader system, the built-in model loaders, and how to add your own model loaders.
 sidebar_position: 4
 ---
 # Custom Model Loaders